mirabelle514/UIFlix/README.md

 ## Accessibility

-DevUX is built with accessibility as a core principle:
+UXFlix is built with accessibility as a core principle:

 - WCAG 2.1 AA compliance
 - Keyboard navigation support